MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Excel.md

 ### Errors when using the Excel connector to import CSV files

 Even though CSV files can be opened in Excel, they're not Excel files.
-Please use the [Text/CSV connector](TextCSV.md) instead.
+Use the [Text/CSV connector](TextCSV.md) instead.